 How can I pay for my fishing charter?

-Tides and Tales Adventure Charters accepts: Visa and/or Cash.
+Tides and Tales Adventure Charters accepts: Cash, Cheque, Money Order, MasterCard, Visa & Interac E- Transfer accepted.

 Does Tides and Tales require a deposit to book a fishing trip?

 Tides and Tales Sport fishing Adventures requires a 50% deposit at the time of booking on the total cost of your fishing trip package.
-Deposits can be made by cheque, money order, bank draft or Visa over the phone.
+Deposits can be made by cheque, money order, bank draft or Visa, or Mastercard over the phone, or E-Transfer.
 The remainder of your trip can be paid by Visa and/or cash upon arrival.”
 For clarity between FAQ 8 and 9 accepted payments.

 What if my plans change, and I am unable to go on the fishing trip I have already placed a deposit on?

-If you need to make changes to your vacation plans, Tides and Tales Sport Fishing Adventures will refund the full amount of your deposit if written notice of your cancellation is received at least 90 days before the start of your fishing trip.
+If you need to make changes to your vacation plans, Tides and Tales Sport Fishing Adventures will transfer the full amount of your non-refundable deposit to a new date if written notice of your cancellation is received at least 90 days before the start of your fishing trip.
 Refunds will not be issued for unused days or part days that were booked as part of your fishing package.

 What about breakfast?